nrsyed/nrsyed.com/content/blog/pb-scraper3.md

 The rest of scrape_thread() iterates over the pages of the thread and grabs all the posts on each page.
-This is achieved with a while loop in which the following logic is placed at the end of the loop:
+This is achieved with a while loop in which the following logic is placed at the end of the loop, whereby it finds the button for the next page and determines whether the button is disabled, which occurs on the last page of a thread.

 {{< highlight python "linenos=true,linenostart=483" >}}
         # Continue to next page, if any.